-CPS Proceeds of Crime (CPS PoC) is at the forefront of the fight against Economic Crime, ensuring that criminal assets are restrained, confiscated and enforced; so that criminals do not benefit from their ill-gotten gains.
-This role is one of the most demanding within the CPS.
-You must advise on and prepare specialist cases for CPS PoC, with a focus on asset recovery investigations and prosecutions, conducted by Her Majesty’s Revenue and Customs (HMRC).
+The purpose of this role is to advise on and prepare specialist cases for CPS POC, with a focus on asset recovery investigations and prosecutions, conducted by Her Majesty’s Revenue and Customs (HMRC).
 The post holder will be based at HMRC premises, and will be required to travel to HMRC offices, and on occasion abroad.
 Applicants should pay particular attention to the “Technical Knowledge” accountability required for the post.

 Delivering justice is complex with work that is sometimes emotionally challenging, which is why we offer a range of benefits including flexible working, civil service pension scheme, access to employee savings schemes and 25 days leave, rising to 30 days after 5 years’ service.

 If you are committed to public service and are looking for a role at the very forefront of delivering justice, find out more and apply now.